Dylan-Eckert/CT100/README.md

 [Syllabus](https://github.com/CodeTahoe/CT100/blob/master/ct100-syllabus.pdf).
 The syllabus is subject to change based on the pace of the class and relevancy of material at the time.

+All class updates will be posted in the CHANGELOG.md

 ## Basic timeline

 - Week 1: Environment Setup, Introduction to Development, Beginning HTML